jon-xu/scSplit/README.md

         e.g. scSplit genotype -r ref_filtered.csv -a alt_filtered.csv -p scSplit_P_s_c.csv -o results

    b) VCF file ("scSplit.vcf") will be generated for the logarithm-transformed genotype likelihoods for all sample models.
+   c) User can compare the genotypes on interesting SNPs with known sample genotypes on these SNPs and link the scSplit cluster to the samples.
+The largest value of GP or GL indicates the most probable genotype, e.g. GP 0.0, 0.295, 0.705 indicates a genotype of 1/1.

 <br/>